The Choice Between Us is the award-winning book of the 2020 M.E.R Prize for the best English or Afrikaans youth novel

 April-May February is back for another year at Trinity College, and she still hasn’t changed her socks.
 Sebastian, aka Edward, aka the boy with the lime-green eyes, is still drop-dead gorgeous and totally bad news.
 But then Fatty turns up, a giant of a boy who eats lamb stew sandwiches and cries when no one’s looking.
 And he’s best friends with Sebastian.

-Melly, Fatty and Me was first published by Penguin in South Africa in September 2011 and was awarded the English Academy’s 2012 Percy FitzPatrick Prize for Youth Literature.
+Melly, Fatty and Me was first published by Penguin in South Africa in September 2011.
 It was published in the UK by Hot Key Publishers as 100 Days of April-May in 2013 and the South African edition was republished by The EISH-Team in 2015.

 When April-May February wins a bursary to a posh school – Trinity College – she has no idea that she is about to meet her nemesis – the uptight, rule-obsessed Mrs Ho.
 Suddenly the future looks bleak – homework must be handed in on time, proper school uniform must be worn, vampire novels must not be read in class – that is, unless April-May can find a way to stop Mrs Ho in her tracks.
 So begins a power-struggle that will see Trinity College become a battleground and suck in the people April-May loves the most – her permanently horrified father, Fluffy, and her new best friend, the mouth-breather Melly.